 Diagnostic imaging describes a variety of non-invasive methods of looking inside the body to help determine the causes of an injury or an illness, and to confirm a diagnosis.
 It is also used to see how well your body is responding to a treatment for an illness or a fracture.

 The most common types of diagnostic imaging include the following services.

 You might have heard of an open MRI and wondered, “is it worth finding an open MRI near me?”
 An Open MRI is worth considering for many reasons, but first, what exactly is an MRI?

 MRI (Magnetic Resonance Imaging) is a diagnostic test using radio waves and magnetic fields.

 Modern medicine has advanced well beyond x-rays.
-At Medical Imaging of Fredericksburg we have ultrasound, mammography, CT scans, several types of MRIs, PET scans and PET-CT scans.
-The two most commonly used tests besides x-rays are CT scans and MRIs, both of which provide more detail than simple x-rays.
+At Medical Imaging of Fredericksburg, we have ultrasounds, mammography, CT scans, several types of MRIs, PET scans, and PET-CT scans.
+The two most commonly used tests besides x-rays are CT scans and MRIs, both of which provide more detail than x-rays.
 If you need specialized imaging, it can be helpful to understand the operation and uses for a CT Scan vs.